← Back to research

 Commander AI

-Commander AI is a native SwiftUI Mac app providing a polished interface for AI coding agents with integrated git workflow, diff viewing, and multi-project management.
+Commander (formerly Commander AI) is a free native SwiftUI Mac app by Marcin Krzyżanowski providing a polished prompt→diff→commit interface for AI coding agents like Claude Code and Codex.

 Key takeaways

-• Free native macOS SwiftUI app designed for prompt→diff→commit workflow
+• Free native macOS SwiftUI app by Marcin Krzyżanowski designed for prompt→diff→commit workflow

 • Supports Claude Code, Codex, OpenCode, and Pi agent CLIs